Assessing government VC funds

 To its credit, the NAO report does point out that, in a favourite VC axiom, ‘lemons ripen before cherries’ – in other words, losses from failed businesses will crystallise before successful investments bear fruit.
 Another problem in assessing the funds’ overall performance is that earlier efforts, such as the RVCFs, were structured so that the government bore the ‘first loss’, with private investors protected to a large degree.
 The NAO figures refer purely to the Treasury’s return on investment.

 While recognising that it is hard to assess the performance of a fund in mid-cycle, NAO director Peter Gray rejects the claim that the exercise was pointless.
 Even an incomplete assessment provokes discussion and draws out data that can inform future state interventions.
-‘We’ve had to try and provide a snapshot of progress,’ says Gray.
+‘We have had to try and provide a snapshot of progress,’ says Gray.
 ‘If we’d waited for ten to 15 years before doing that, no-one would have learned anything at all.’

 ‘Regional funds were set up for failure’